its-Annika/LING-L555/project/readMe.md

 ##### Step 4: Gather Scores
-Run gatherScores. py.
+Run gatherScores.py.
 This file calculates scores from each model for words in testingWords.txt/minitestingWords.txt.
 The trigram and neighborhood scores will be gathered automatically, but once again, the linear regression model will require hand checking of IPA forms.
 Scores for each model are written to their corresponding scores file within the modelScores folder.
-Before running this file, make sure the **train() function call in vectorMaker .py** is **commented out**.
+Before running this file, make sure the **train() function call in vectorMaker.py** is **commented out**.
 ***
 ## Comprehensive Description of the Program